HVAC & Mechanical Engineer Insurance: PI & Liability Cover

 Smoke Extraction Failure

-A mechanical firm designed an undersized smoke-extraction system which resulted in increased fire damage.
+A mechanical firm designed an undersized smoke-extraction system which resulted in increased fire damage during an incident.
+The building owner pursued a significant claim for the additional losses attributed to the design flaw.

 Refrigerant Error

-A refrigeration consultant specified the wrong refrigerant leading to premature compressor failures across a supermarket chain.
+A refrigeration consultant specified the wrong refrigerant, leading to premature compressor failures across a supermarket chain.
+The client sought recovery of the substantial replacement and business interruption costs.

 Mould Remediation

-HVAC engineer installed incorrect duct sizing which caused mould in a school, leading to extensive remediation costs.
+An HVAC engineer installed incorrect duct sizing which caused persistent condensation and mould growth in a school.
+The resulting remediation and temporary relocation costs led to a major claim.

 Project Delays

-Late drawings from the mechanical engineer delayed handover, resulting in a liquidated damages claim.
+Late drawings from the mechanical engineer delayed handover on a commercial development, resulting in a liquidated damages claim from the developer for the extended project timeline.

-• Wear and tear or faulty workmanship (unless Contract Works).
+Wear and tear or faulty workmanship (unless Contract Works is included).

 Claim Scenarios & FAQs